Sigil-Ebook/Sigil/docs/Building_on_Linux_older.md

 + python3-pyqt5.qtwebengine
 + python3-html5lib
 + python3-regex
-+ python3-pillow (could be python3-pil)
++ python3-pil.imagetk
 + python3-cssselect
 + python3-chardet

 The folllowing command can be copied and pasted for convenience:

-`sudo apt-get install python3-tk python3-pyqt5 python3-pyqt5.qtwebengine python3-html5lib python3-regex python3-pillow python3-cssselect python3-chardet`
+`sudo apt-get install python3-tk python3-pyqt5 python3-pyqt5.qtwebengine python3-html5lib python3-regex python3-pil.imagetk python3-cssselect python3-chardet`

 If you run into any that won't install with `sudo apt-get install` you can still use pip3 to install them.